 - a pedestrian friendly high street offering a mix of shops, cafes and restaurants

 - existing schools will be upgraded.
-For example, Claremont Primary school will be rebuilt and expanded to teach children from nursery age up to year 6, with other additions including onsite sports facilities, forest school and wildlife area and a 24-place Additional Resource Provision for children with autism
+For example, Claremont Primary school will be rebuilt and expanded to teach children from nursery age up to year 6.
+Additionally, including onsite sports facilities, forest school and wildlife area and a 24-place Additional Resource Provision for children with autism

 - A new Thameslink train station, Brent Cross West, which will link to central London in twelve minutes.
 This will be opening at some point this year